artefactory/redis-team-THM/blog/content/05_redis_vss.md

 In 2015, Spotify was one of the first large Internet company to use these algorithms in production and Erik Bernhardsson open sourced [`spotify/annoy`](https://github.com/spotify/annoy) at that time.

-In 2017, Facebook then released [`facebookresearch/faiss`](https://github.com/facebookresearch/faiss) to enable searching multimedia documents that are similar to each other, indexing a record of billions of document using GPU
+In 2017, Facebook then released [`facebookresearch/faiss`](https://github.com/facebookresearch/faiss) to enable searching multimedia documents that are similar to each other, indexing a record of billions of documents using GPU

-Other open source projects such as [`perone/euclidesdb`](https://github.com/perone/euclidesdb) then enabled developers to use the embeddings comparision concepts to be hosted on a database.
+Other open source projects such as [`perone/euclidesdb`](https://github.com/perone/euclidesdb) then enabled developers to use the embeddings comparison concepts to be hosted on a database.

 Then BERT models began to outperform most of the models, introducing a new era for NLP.
 In 2020, GCP also proposed a similarity using Apache Beam and Annoy, which later got refactored to VertexAI.